vishaldwivedi/Azure_EmailWorkloadBatch/README.md

 ## Trigger Point: How the job will be triggered

+### Consideration 1

+Use Azure Function to trigger the batch.
+The Azure functions have a time limit of 10 minutes maximum to eecute so not sure if that will be correct way.

+### Consideration 2

+Use Azure Durable Function [Need to evaluate approach here]

 https://docs.microsoft.com/en-us/azure/batch/quick-run-dotnet

 Is it going to be something from on premise or on cloud?